Pessimistress/stream-data-converter/README.md

 Options:

 - `id` (String, optional): identifier of this writer instance.
 - All options that are supported by [Papaparse.unparse](https://www.papaparse.com/docs#json-to-csv).
+The following defaults are used instead of the original default config:
+  + `newline`: `'\n'`
 - `batchSize`: The number of items to encode in a batch.
 Default `100`.

 #### JSONWriter